Post Master’s Certificate

 The Post Master’s Certificate (PMC) track is for those MSN prepared registered nurses who do not have a concentration as a Family Nurse Practitioner.
-The PMC track requires 45 semester hours of graduate course work including a minimum of 660 clinical hours.
+The PMC track requires a Gap Analysis of previous graduate course work that must be completed by the Chair of Graduate Programs, and includes a minimum of 660 clinical hours.
 The concentration courses (NURS 551, NURS 552, NURS 561, NURS 562, NURS 571, NURS 572, NURS 581, & NURS 582) build upon and expand knowledge and concepts from the core courses of the curriculum and the unique life and academic experiences of the students.
 A comprehensive exam is required during the final semester.
-Students also complete a directed scholarly project.
-Students may transfer a maximum of 12 credit hours toward degree requirements.
-Transfer credits must be approved by the Chair of Graduate Programs.
+Students also complete a directed scholarly synthesis course.
+The Gap Analysis is completed by the Chair of Graduate Programs.
 Credit for some courses may not be transferred.
 Please refer to the Graduate Student Handbook for a list of courses that may not be transferred into the Master’s program.

 Program Admission and Progression